asbott/One-Std/README.md

 # One Standard Library

-The only C99 library you will ever need, with the aim of targetting all modern platforms, and making portable low-level programming sane.
+The only SINGLE-HEADER C99 library you will ever need, with the aim of targetting all modern platforms, and making portable low-level programming sane.

 - One Graphics API (OGA)
 - One Standard (shader) Language (OSL)